Join Our Team Today!

 Closing Date: Until Filled

-The Idaho Springs Police Department is currently hiring for the position of Police Office.
+The Idaho Springs Police Department is currently hiring for the position of Police Officer.
 Multiple positions may be filled from this announcement.

 Candidates may obtain an initial application from the Records Coordinator by emailing email@example.com or by calling 303-567-4291.

-Salary Information: Beginning wage $24.72.
-Although annual cost of living increases is not guaranteed, employees have enjoyed annual 3-4% annual cost of living raises
+Salary Information: Beginning wage $60,000 annually.
+Annual cost of living increases are not guaranteed, however employees have typically enjoyed annual 3-5% annual cost of living raises each year (including 5% cost of living raise for 2022).

 Department Overview: The Idaho Springs Police Department’s mission is to provide police and public safety services to a town whose population is diverse.
-The total residential population is approximately 1800, however the summer and winter seasons see an increase in seasonal employees and surge of vising outdoor enthusiasts.
-The Idaho Springs Police Departments first and foremost mission is to safeguard the public and protect property.
-The department is also heavily engaged in community policing and facilitating a desirable quality of life for all citizens.
-All officers are expected to embrace the principles of policing the dignity of all patrons, stakeholder, and offenders.
-Stake holder input is frequently solicited, and the sanctity of community is maintained by engagement and committed public service.
+Our mission, “Commitment to Integrity and Safety through constitutional Policing and Dedication to our community,” guides our culture within the organization.
+The total residential population is approximately 1800, however the summer and winter seasons see a large increase in seasonal employees and surge of visiting outdoor enthusiasts.
+The department is heavily engaged in community policing and facilitating a desirable quality of life for all citizens.
+All officers are expected to embrace the principles of the “guardian style” of policing which take into account the dignity of all patrons, victims, stakeholders, and offenders.
+Stakeholder input is frequently solicited and community feedback is valued.

-The Idaho Springs Police Department has a total of 9 sworn members, two support specialists and a code enforcement officer.
+The Idaho Springs Police Department has a total of 9 sworn members (1 Lieutenant, 2 Corporals, 5 officers), two civilian support specialists and a code enforcement officer.
 All employees are tasked daily with providing extraordinary law enforcement and public safety services to the community.
-Officers are often required to provide support to neighboring jurisdictions.
+Officers are often required to provide additional back-up and support to neighboring law enforcement jurisdictions.

 Qualification: Minimum age 21.
-A clean criminal history is required.
-Disqualifiers also include specific misdemeanor convictions.
+Clean criminal history is required.
+Disqualifiers may include specific misdemeanor convictions.
 Demonstrated ability to effectively communicate orally and in writing.
 The selected candidate will be required to demonstrate their fitness for duty as well as pass a physical and psychological evaluation.
 The candidate(s) must present a valid Colorado driver’s license at the time they commence work.
 Lateral appointment may be accepted, however lateral officers will be subject to all selection standards set forth for new appointees.
 Lateral/post certified selectees must successfully complete a 12-month probationary period.
-Those selectees attending a law enforcement academy will be on probation for 18 months from date of hire.
+Those selectees attending a law enforcement academy (sponsored by ISPD) will be on probation for 18 months from date of hire and required to sign a 3 year contract.

 The selection process will include an in-depth background investigation including contacts with current and former employers, co-workers, and community members.
 Applicants who do not provide a sworn waiver will not be considered.